dlevytskyi/supervisionhack_fakejobhunter/README.md

 python train_or_predict.py predict --to predict data set
 ```

-- Enjoy webapplication (offer page to see offers, prediction page to see predictions, and csv tools to import/export data from db in csv format)
+- Enjoy webapplication (offer page to see offers and predictions, and csv tools to import/export data from db in csv format)

 ## Architecture